 Any legal issue can be stressful, but divorce can be especially challenging.
 Even under the best circumstances, divorce can be an emotional and painful experience.
-The decisions you make may change your life — and the lives of the people you love most — forever.
+The decisions you make may potentially change the life of you and your loved ones – forever.
 This can be particularly true when children are involved.

 A divorce can be “uncontested” or “contested.”
-An uncontested divorce is one in which both parties have worked out the details of how they would like to split their assets, debts, real property, time sharing with the children, child support, etc. A contested divorce is one in which the parties are unable to agree and essentially ask the Court to decide how to divide their assets/liabilities and determine issues related to any children involved.
+An uncontested divorce consists of a mutual agreement between both parties regarding the details of splitting their items between them.
+These items include their assets, debts, real property, time-sharing with the children, child support, etc. A contested divorce involves parties that cannot agree and essentially ask the Court to decide how to address specific items.
+Some of these items include dividing their assets/liabilities and determining issues related to any children involved.

-A contested divorce is, at least initially, an “adversarial” type of proceeding in which the parties are legally terminating their marital relationship.
-When a Court assists parties in the termination of their marital relationship the Court and parties will review and value all of the assets and debts of the parties, including separate, gifted, inherited, pre-marital and marital assets as well as debts.
+Initially, a contested divorce is an “adversarial” type of proceeding in which the parties are legally terminating their marital relationship.
+When the Court becomes involved with the termination of a marital relationship, all assets/debts of the party are reviewed by the Court and parties.
+Assets include separate, gifted, inherited, pre-marital, and marital assets as well as debts.
 The Court will divide and assign marital assets and debts to the parties.
-Marital termination also will involve issues relating to any minor children of the parties issues such as the future residence(s) of the children, the parents’ involvement in decision making for the children, support for the children, medical insurance for the children, and the use of dependency exemptions.
-Marital termination may also involve issues concerning support of the former Husband or Wife.
+In addition, marital termination comprises issues relating to any minor children of the parties involved.
+Such issues involving the children include the future residence(s), the parents’ involvement in decision-making, support, medical insurance, and the use of dependency exemptions.
+Marital termination may also involve issues concerning the support of the former Husband or Wife.

-At any time after the filing of a divorce the parties may “settle” the pending issues and thus avoid the expense and time invested in having the Court “decide” or make orders regarding those issues.
+After the filing of a divorce, the parties may “settle” the pending issues.
+Settling enables both parties to avoid the time/expense invested in having the Court “decide” or make orders regarding those issues.
 If the parties settle, an agreement to which both parties agree will be drawn up and signed by the parties and their attorneys.
 A final hearing before the Court will approve the agreement and divorce the parties.

 I understand that you have a lot at stake.
 I do not waste your time with false promises or false hope.
-It is always my goal to provide honest advice, ethical service and practical, realistic legal counsel so you can make informed decisions best suited for your future.
+My goal is to provide honest advice, ethical service, and practical, realistic legal counsel to help you make informed decisions for your future.